What’s the best way to collect rent, how and when should we do it?

 Rent Collection Service Providers

 There are many rent collection companies and services to choose from, you only have to Google around to get swamped by the options.
 To make your search a little easier, I’ve highlighted three pretty cool solutions, all providing very different propositions.

-One of the most comprehensive rent solutions I’ve come across is offered by an online letting agent called LettingAProperty.com.
+One of the most comprehensive rent solutions I’ve come across is offered by the online letting agent LettingAProperty.com.
 They’re one of the few that actually “guarantee rent on time”, even if the tenant defaults on rent!
 Note, this isn’t the same as a RGI (Rent Guaranteed Insurance) policy, where you have to file a claim and then wait for the claim to get approved before receiving a payout.
 “Rent on time” literally means you will receive rent on the day you’re meant to, always.
 So if you want rent on-time, not a bad choice at all.